azurecitadel/azurecitadel.github.io/workshops/arm/theoryARM.md

 * the resources in a group can be from various services
 * the resources in a group can span multiple regions

 > Note that a resource group itself will be located in a region, but this does not limit the regions that can be used by its resource.
-The resouce group's region dictates where the metadata for that group resides.
+The resource group's region determines where the metadata for that group resides.

 ![](/workshops/arm/images/armResourceGroups.png)